Don't Follow the Leader

 Roles must play no role.

 Moses was unaffected by the boils that reached the astrologers.
 This directed the Egyptians to the realization that although in high office, a person can be a fake.
-It is clear from all civilizations, that man enjoys subjugation to a director – people want a leader.
+It is clear from the institution of leadership, that man enjoys subjugation to a director – people want a leader.
 But we must be so careful and accept as a leader, only he who is guided by reason and Torah truths.
-We must be sensitive to this human frailty of insecurity and the desire for a father figure.
+We must be sensitive to this human frailty of insecurity and our desire for a father figure.
 We are to abandon that need, and mature into intelligent people.
-In no way should we respect a leader's words or actions alone: they must pass the litmus test of reason and Torah.
-The leader too must not fall prey to seeking popularity.
+In no way should we agree with leaders by virtue of their office: they must pass the litmus test of reason and Torah.
+The leader too must not fall prey to seeking popularity, the lesson of King Saul.
 That must not be his objective.
 He must lead only with the desire to educate others towards a life of reason, Torah, and ultimately a love of God...not a love of himself.
-Rabbi Reuven Mann once mentioned the Talmudic portion that says "Any leader whose subjects like him, is doing a poor job".
-This means, that a true leader admonishes his followers and risks losing his post.
-He cares more for truth, than for money or fame.
+Rabbi Reuven Mann once mentioned the Talmudic portion that says, “Any leader whose subjects like him, is doing a poor job.”
+This means, that a true leader admonishes his followers towards truth, although he risks losing his post.

 Summary